sejnub/docker-beats/README.md

 ### Status
 Work in progress: This repository is worthless for anybody but me just now.

+### TODO
+- Remove installation of commodity software from Dockerfile
+-

 ### Run portainer

     sudo docker start portainer